ereedsanchez/Forest-Buddy-Server/README.md

 *Nvidia Developer Account may be necessary*

-Upon installation, Confirm you want the packages to install and press next until you see  Install.
+Upon installation, next > Confirm you want the packages to install and press next until you see  Install.
 Click install.

 ### 3. Anaconda
 [Link](https://www.anaconda.com/download/success)

-Run the installer and press Next and Agree to terms of Service.
+Run the installer and press Next and be sure to Agree to Terms of Service.

-In **Advanced Installation Option** be sure to have checked
+#### In **Advanced Installation Option** be sure to have checked
 - Add Anaconda to my PATH Environment variable
 - Register Anadconda as my default Python